-As a CEO pinched between health insurance companies and small businesses, Yafa is skilled atobtaining a tangible outcome between two competing parties.
+As a CEO pinched between billion dollar insurance companies and small businesses, Yafa is skilled at obtaining a tangible outcome between two competing parties.
+Yafa's collaborative negotiation abilities has produced several positive outcomes and cheques when it was seemingly impossible.

 As part of Standing Together's Canadian friends chapter, Yafa has moderated several rooms of people who are not used to being in dialogue with each other, from a seemingly intractable, centuries-old conflict; these rooms end up with happy tears, hugs, exchanging phone numbers, and a promise to continue to build resilience among different communities.